A7ocin/A7ocin.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Nicola.
+My name is Nicola and this is my personal page.
 I'm a PhD student @UniTN, Trento, Italy (IT).
 My main research topics include:
 * Computer Vision